projectaki/portfolio/src/blog/authentication.md

 one of the previous options is the way to go.
 No matter which choice, typically the roles, claims or permissions are created in the `IDP`, and assigned to users within the `IDP`'s user store.
-When the `IDP` authenticates a user, before provisioning the access token, it attaches the user permissions to the token.
-In our frontend client and backend server we can retrieve these values and grant the proper acces for the user.
+When the `IDP` authenticates a user, before provisioning the `id token` and `access token`, it attaches the user permissions to the tokens.
+In our frontend client and backend server we can retrieve these values and grant the proper access for the user.

 ### Cons of storing user access in IDP

-The issue with this approach is that user access is typically part of the business logic, and should ideally be part of the application, not the IDP.
-Another drawback is the size of the access token, as the permissions grow, so does the access token size.
+The issue with this approach is that user access can typically be part of the business logic, in which case, it should be part of the application, not the IDP.
+Another drawback is the size of the tokens, as the permissions grow, so does the token size.
 What is in the access token is also visible to every client, therefore we don't want to store any sensitive information there, which gets prevented by this approach.
 In `B2B` scenarios, the clients would have to implement our user access roles, or we would need to create customer specific mapping in our application, which can become unscalable.